Bill

 Bill Summary

 Department of Social Services; corrective action plans; centralized hotline for reports or complaints of child abuse or neglect.
 Establishes a centralized hotline for reports and complaints of child abuse or neglect and grants the Commissioner of Social Services the authority to create and enforce a corrective action plan for any local board of social services or local department of social services that (i) fails to administer public assistance and social services programs in accordance with applicable laws and regulations or (ii) takes any action or fails to act in a manner that poses a substantial risk to the health, safety, or well-being of a child or adult.
 The bill permits similar authority for any local board of social services that (a) fails to provide child welfare services in accordance with applicable law or regulations or (b) takes any action or fails to act in a manner that poses a substantial risk to the health, safety, or well-being of a child.
-Under the bill, if a local board or department fails to comply with a corrective action plan, the Commissioner has the authority to temporarily withhold any funds of the Commonwealth otherwise appropriated for use by the local board or department until such time that it fully complies with the corrective action plan.
+Under the bill, if a local board or department fails to comply with a corrective action plan, the Commissioner has the authority to temporarily assume control of all or part of the local board's operations.
 The bill also provides that, when a local board of social services or local department of social services requests assistance, the Commissioner has the authority to utilize staff of the Department of Social Services or contract with private entities to provide public assistance and social services programs in the locality served by the local board or department.
 The bill requires the Department of Social Services to establish and maintain a hotline for reports and complaints of child abuse or neglect and specifies that the Department shall determine the validity of such reports and complaints.
 The bill eliminates the requirement that local departments must be capable of receiving and responding to reports and complaints of abuse or neglect and instead requires that any complaint of child abuse or neglect received by a local department shall be immediately forwarded to the Department's child abuse and neglect hotline.
 The bill also adds adult services to the definition of "social services" for purposes of Title 63.2 (Welfare (Social Services)).
 The bill directs the Department of Social Services to (1) promulgate regulations necessary to implement the provisions of the bill and (2) contract with a third party by August 1, 2026, to conduct a comprehensive study and review of the screening process used for child protective services complaints across Virginia.
 The bill also directs the Secretary of Health and Human Resources to convene a Social Services Task Force to develop a comprehensive improvement plan to address changes needed within the State Department of Social Services and the local departments of social services.
-The provisions of the bill related to the centralized hotline through the Department of Social Services do not become effective unless reenacted by the General Assembly at a subsequent regular or special session.
+The provisions of the bill related to centralized intake have a delayed effective date of July 1, 2027.

 AI Summary

-This bill establishes a centralized hotline system for reporting child abuse and neglect, transferring the responsibility for determining the validity of these reports from local social services departments to the state Department of Social Services (DSS).
-The Commissioner of Social Services is granted new authority to create and enforce corrective action plans for local social services departments that fail to administer programs correctly or that pose a risk to children or adults; if a local department fails to comply with a corrective action plan, the Commissioner can temporarily withhold state funds.
-The bill also expands the definition of "social services" to include adult services and mandates a comprehensive study of the child protective services screening process, along with the creation of a Social Services Task Force to develop an improvement plan for state and local departments.
-Importantly, the provisions related to the centralized hotline will only take effect if reenacted by the General Assembly in a future session.
+This bill establishes a centralized hotline system for reporting child abuse and neglect, transferring the responsibility for receiving and initially assessing these reports from local social services departments to the state Department of Social Services (DSS).
+The Commissioner of DSS will gain the authority to create and enforce corrective action plans for local social services departments that fail to administer programs properly or that pose a risk to children's well-being, with the power to temporarily take control of operations if these plans are not followed.
+The bill also expands the definition of "social services" to include adult services and mandates a study on child protective services screening processes and the creation of a task force to improve the overall social services system.
+Importantly, the provisions related to centralized intake will take effect on July 1, 2027, with a phased implementation of this new system occurring between July 1, 2028, and July 1, 2030.

 Committee Categories